-It’s not always easy to make a favorite meal without tossing leftovers when you’re a single or you have a small family.
+Like most people, I love macaroni and cheese.
+But since I’m single, I had to figure out how to make enough of this comfort food to make me happy but not so much I’d have to eat leftovers for days.
 This recipe works best for me since it’s just enough for about two servings.
-Gotta pause here to give a shout-out to my son-in-law who taught me the proper way to make a roux!
-Here’s a tip: Slow with low heat is key.
 Traditional mac and cheese is made with cheddar only but this one also contains Monterey Jack because that’s a personal favorite.
 Go traditional or use a mixture as long as you buy it in a block and shred it yourself.
 Pre-shredded cheese doesn’t always melt well because it contains stabilizers to prevent it from sticking together in the package.
+Gotta pause here to give a shout-out to my son-in-law who taught me the proper way to make a roux!
+Here’s a tip: Slooooow with low heat is key.
 Also, the bread crumb topping is entirely optional.
 I like the crunch; leave it off if you prefer.

 ground black pepper